Thank Goodness for Grandparents!

 Both Woodland Mall and RiverTown Crossings offer free indoor play areas for kids, and Rivertown Crossings even has a carousel and a movie theater.
 A mall is a great rainy day activity!

 Head over to John Ball Zoo to visit all kinds of different animals.
-Family favorites include the tigers, red pandas (including triplet babies!), gorillas and penguins.
+Family favorites include the tigers, hippos (including a new baby pygmy hippo), red pandas, gorillas and penguins.

 Get a fantastic view of the zoo – and the city – from the Funicular or have grandkids ride a camel.
 Play areas throughout the zoo allow kids to burn off extra energy.
 Plus there’s three great playgrounds outside of the zoo, including a new fully accessible one.